-Recommended Unusual Ways to Cook Nissin Cup Noodles
+2 Recommended Ways to Cook Nissin Cup Noodles

-2 Unusual Ways to Make Nissin Cup Noodles that are Worth a Try
+2 Unusual Ways to Make Cup Noodles More Delicious

-Out of those recipes, today I will introduce 2 unusual ways to make Nissin Cup Noodles that became a topic of conversation on the Japanese internet before.
-If you get curious about the tastes, why don’t you try these 2 unique recipes?
+Out of such recipes, today I will introduce 2 unusual ways to make Nissin Cup Noodles more delicious.

 Nissin Cup Noodle Seafood and Milk

-This weird recipe became a hot topic on some Japanese websites a few years ago.
-The cooking method is really simple.
+This weird recipe became a hot topic online a few years ago.
+The method is simple.
 Instead of hot water, just pour boiling milk into a cup of Nissin Cup Noodle Seafood.